 Statement of Philosophy

-Staff believe in establishing respectful and reciprocal relationships with families and the community to develop mutual understandings about children’s knowledge, skills and dispositions.
+At Bishop Kindergarten, the staff believe in establishing respectful and reciprocal relationships with families and the community to enable the development of mutual understandings about children’s knowledge, skills and dispositions.

 We value a quality curriculum that allows us to respect diversity and focus on the importance of children learning through play in a welcoming, safe and stimulating environment.